yazhamuthan-aruchamy/Post-schedule-for-facebook-instagram/README.md

 # Restriction

 You can upload images till now.
-Only aspect ratio will be used
+Only aspect ratio will be used for the images Supported File (.JPG, .PNG)
-Give the time date accoring to the Requirements
+Give only the time, date according to the Requirements

 Refer the CSV "BOOK2.csv" to get the idea